jstetich/Shellfish_Bacteria/Analysis/Exploratory_Analysis.md

 So, no strong linear rank correlations.
 Correlations are slightly lower using Pearson correlations.
-Weak correlations with Temperature and Salinity and salinity and *E. coli* are likely meaningful.
+Weak correlations with Temperature and Salinity and salinity and fecal coliform are likely meaningful.
 Also, there may be non-linear relationships at play.
 The salinity to year correlation is unexpected….

 ``` r